Ideal cores for gaming

 In this sense, it is also essential to take into account that the games recent ones tend to prioritize, By the time we hit that perfect minimum of 4 cores and 8 threads, the processor IPCThey are not designed to effectively exploit the real parallelization capacity of a six-core, 12-thread processor, and therefore may lose performance compared to a four-core, eight-thread processor, even if it has a higher utilization rate.

-However, it is a fact that once we complete the transition to the new generation of consoles there will be a jump in gaming requirements, and it is quite possible that in the end we will no longer have enough with a 4-core and 8-thread processor.
-So, if you can afford it and want to find something that guarantees you a long lifespan, but without wasting money, The ideal thing is that you get a 6-core and 12-thread processor that has a high IPC., such as the Core i5-12400F, which is one of the best in its category.
+However, it is a fact that by the time we complete the transition to the new generation of consoles There will be a jump in gaming requirements, and it's quite possible that in the end we won't have enough with a 4-core, 8-thread processor.
+So if you can afford it and want to find something that will guarantee you a long lifespan, but without wasting money, The ideal thing is that you get a 6-core and 12-thread processor that has a high IPC., such as the Core i5-12400F, which is one of the best in its category.
 If your budget is lower, even with a Core i5-10400F you can relax.

 Background processes and doing more than just playing